- Home›

 Know and understand the characteristics and needs of young children.

-Know and understand normative development for language, cognitive, physical, social and emotional development.
+Know the progression of development in language, cognitive, physical, social and emotional domains of development.

 Apply knowledge of child development to the early childhood classroom.